Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 VirtualNetworkResource virtualNetwork = virtualNetworkOperation.Value;
 ```

-In both libraries, subnets are defined inside virtual networks, however, with the new SDK you can get a subnets collection using `.GetSubnets()`, and from there create any subnet in the virtual network from which the method is being called.
+In both libraries, subnets are defined inside virtual networks, however, with the new SDK you can get a subnet collection using `.GetSubnets()`, and from there create any subnet in the virtual network from which the method is being called.

 ### Create a Network Interface